pallets/flask/docs/quickstart.rst

    If you run the server you will notice that the server is only accessible from your own computer, not from any other in the network.
-This is the default because in debugging mode a user of the application can execute arbitrary Python code on your computer.
+This is the default because in debugging mode as a user of the application can execute arbitrary Python code on your computer.

    If you have the debugger disabled or trust the users on your network,